 We also host weekly Bible study groups and Sunday church services for refugees.

 “We are so thankful that we have brothers and sisters who invested so much time and energy in serving broken women and children, during this crisis.
 Many others needed to change their approach and programs while the BOL team was already doing that.
 Thank you for helping us here.”
 Anna Petrenko, coordinator of children’s engagement at Baltsata Refugee Center.

 “I was crying when saw a 9-years-old boy at the border take his father’s place, to care for his mom and sisters.
 These children are so brave.”
 Eugene S.

 “The past months have been so exhausting.
 I was worn out emotionally and could not sleep due to constant phone calls and meetings, but I am so happy to be part of this God-work with people in such great need.”
 Anna U.

 Story of Nastea

-We were living in small room in dormitory in Kharkiv.
+We were living in small room in a dormitory, in Kharkiv.
 I was attending school and my brother was preparing to go to school this year.
-When we heard a strong sound outside in early morning, mom told me, that probably something happened at the factory.
-But little after we heard many of those explosions, And women in the corridor were saing that the war has started, and we all need to run away from here.
-Mom took us to the basement of the house, because there were explosions happening very close to our district.
-It was scary when something blown up very close and people around started to scream and cry.
-Then soldier helped us to get out of the basement and we seat in a bus and left home.
-We were sleeping several days in different places.
-And after, we got to the big crowd of people who were walking slowly somewhere.
-Mom said to me we need to walk too with them all.
-It was so cold outside and I was very tired, Misha was crying.
+We heard a loud sound outside in the early morning, and mom told me something had probably happened at the factory.
+A little later we heard many more explosions.
+The women in the hallway said the war had started and that we all had to escape.
+Because the explosions were so close, mom took us to the dormitory’s basement.
+Something blew up very close to us and people started to scream and cry.
+It was very scary.
+Then soldiers came and helped us get on a bus to leave home.
+We slept in different places for several days before we came to a big crowd of people who were slowly walking somewhere.
+Mom told me we needed to walk with them.
+It was so cold outside and I was very tired.
+Misha was crying.